janva/css-ex/flex/Readme.md

 The reversed directions of the above are also available  through `row-reverse` and `column-reverse` if in case you have such needs.

 #### Wrapping items
-FLex-wrap determine if flex container should be layed out in single flex-line or in several flex-lines.
+FLex-wrap determine if flex container should be layed out in single line (single-line flex container) or in several lines (multi-line flex container).
 Normally items do their best to fit on single line.
 Flex wrap allows you to change this behavior.
 In case an item  wraps it will be stacked along flex containers cross-axis.
-Short description of values below.
+If wrapping occurs each line is layed out independently.
+In effect flexible lengths, justify content and align-self will be applied onto each line of items separately.
+Also notice that align-content only applies to multiline flex containers.
+That is it has no effect on single-line flex containers.
+Lets have a quick overview of some properties.

 `flex-wrap: no-wrap`
 : single line no wrapping.

 `flex-wrap: wrap`
-: wrap onto multiple lines (in cross axis direction)
+: wrap onto multiple lines in cross axis direction

 `flex-wrap: wrap-reverse`
-: wrap onto multiple lines (in cross axis reversed direction swapping the cross-start and cross-end)
+: wrap onto multiple lines in cross axis reversed direction swapping the cross-start and cross-end

 #### Direction and wrapping shorthand
 Flex-flow is just a shorthand for flex-direction and flex-wrap.
 Valid values are hence same as flex-direction and flex-wrap.
 Default values for this short-hand is code row and nowrap.